-I say fries when I mean those delicious, heavenly wedges of fried potato, but in British English it’s chips.
-Whatever word you use, they’re absolutely delectable, and even I will ask for fish and chips.
+I say fries when I mean those delicious, heavenly wedges (triangles, pieces) of fried potato, but in British English they’re called chips.
+Whatever word you use, they’re absolutely delectable (very delicious), and even I will ask for fish and chips.
 (Have you ever heard anyone asking for “fish and fries??”)

 Fun fact!
 Up until World War I, fries in the States were called “German fries” before we called them “French fries.”
-Because we were fighting against the Germans, a lot of things having to do with Germany (such as the language, names, German newspapers, etc.) were expunged from the language.
-“Sauerkraut” was changed to “liberty cabbage” and “Frankfurters” were changed to…”hot dogs”.
+Because we were fighting against the Germans, a lot of things having to do with Germany (such as the language, names, German newspapers, etc.) were expunged (taken out of) from the language.
+“Sauerkraut” was changed to “liberty cabbage” and “Frankfurters” were changed to “hot dogs”.
 Who knew?

 Trunk / Boot